berkeley-stat243/stat243-fall-2022/howtos/accessingPython.md

-# Access on your laptop via Anaconda
+---
+title: Accessing Python
+---

 We recommend using the [Anaconda distribution of Python](https://www.anaconda.com/distribution/), though that is not required.
 You can download it [here](https://www.anaconda.com/distribution/#download-section).
 Make sure to choose Python 3.7 or 3.8 and not Python 2.7.

-Once you've installed Python, please install the following packages: numpy, scipy, pandas, dask, dask.distributed, dask.bag, dask.array, dask.dataframe, dask.multiprocessing.
+Once you've installed Python, please install the following packages:
+- numpy
+- scipy
+- pandas
+- dask
+- dask.distributed
+- dask.bag
+- dask.array
+- dask.dataframe
+- dask.multiprocessing

 Assuming you installed the Anaconda Python, you should be able to do this: